Fusion-Power-Plant-Framework/bluemira/documentation/source/base/components.rst

     reactor.tf_coils = build_tf_coils()
     reactor.show_cad()

-A :py:class:`Reactor` interacts dynamically with :py:class:`ComponentManagers`.
+A :py:class:`~bluemira.base.reactor.Reactor` interacts dynamically with :py:class:`~bluemira.base.reactor.ComponentManager`\s.
-All the default methods on :py:class:`Reactor` such as :py:meth:`show_cad` will act on the currently available :py:class:`ComponentManagers` ignoring unavailable parts of the reactor.
-If a :py:class:`Component` is directly added to a :py:class:`Reactor` and not wrapped in a :py:class:`ComponentManagers` it will be ignored by the :py:class:`Reactor` methods.
+All the default methods on :py:class:`~bluemira.base.reactor.Reactor` such as :py:meth:`show_cad` will act on the currently available :py:class:`~bluemira.base.reactor.ComponentManager`\s ignoring unavailable parts of the reactor.
+If a :py:class:`~bluemira.base.components.Component` is directly added to a :py:class:`~bluemira.base.reactor.Reactor` and not wrapped in a :py:class:`~bluemira.base.reactor.ComponentManager`\s it will be ignored by the :py:class:`~bluemira.base.reactor.Reactor` methods.